Does Hashimoto's Make Your Immune System Weaker? Explore the Connection Between the Disease and Your Body’s Defense System

 #3: T Helper 17 Cells (Th17)

-T Helper 17 cells (Th17) execute battles with invaders such as fungal and bacterial pathogens.
+T Helper 17 cells (Th17) engage in battles with invaders such as fungal and bacterial pathogens.
 When Th17 cells are unable to shut down at the right time, your immune system becomes weakened, and various autoimmune and allergic diseases may result, including:

 • Hashimoto’s